Cuban Economy

 you'll end up buying power for the people.

-Although the GDP per capita is in excess of $ 3.000, the average Cuban only receives about $ 300 in annual salary.
+Although the GDP per capita is about $ 10.000, the average Cuban only receives about $ 300 in annual salary.

 Source: